 Personal Music History

-I received an undergrad degree in instrumental music education from Ball State University in 1995.
+I received a Bachelor of Science in Instrumental Music Education from Ball State University in 1998.
 I studied clarinet under Dr. Caroline Hartig and percussion under Pamela Nave and Dr. Erwin Mueller.
-For 11 years between that degree and when I decided to get my next, I played clarinet for various chamber groups, bands, and orchestras and amassed a studio of 35-40 students in addition to teaching sectionals at various middle and high schools.
-I then returned to clarinet study by way of pursuing a masters degree with Dallas Tidwell at University of Louisville.
+For 11 years between that degree and when I decided to get my next, I played clarinet for various chamber groups, bands, and orchestras, taught sectionals at various middle and high schools, and also amassed a studio of about 40 private students.
+I then returned to clarinet study by way of pursuing a Masters Degree with Dallas Tidwell at University of Louisville.
 I am very proud to have been under his tutelage and will cherish that time I had with him and the other clarinetists in his studio.